hapax/hapax.github.io/assets/teaching.md

 \frac{\pi^2}{6}  = \frac{1}{1^2} + \frac{1}{2^2} + \frac{1}{3^2} + \frac{1}{4^2} + \cdots
 $$

 possibly be true?
-Or any of the extraordinary results of [Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan), such as his bizarre formula
+Or the extraordinary results of [Ramanujan](https://en.wikipedia.org/wiki/Srinivasa_Ramanujan), such as

 $$
 \frac{1}{\pi} = \frac{2\sqrt{2}}{9801}\sum_{n=0}^\infty
 \frac{(4n)!(1103+26390n)}{(n!)^4 396^{4n}}.
 $$

-How could anyone discover this?
 Although many of Ramanujan's identities still strike me as semi-mystical, a sizeable collection of infinite series, equally baffling and exciting to the outsider, are low-hanging fruit with calculus.